 "Uh, thanks, Bellatrix –"

 Harry shifted uncomfortably.

 "Right, uh, Bella.
 Thanks.
 But I just – I have to go see someone – about this, er, this thing – and, uh –"

 She chuckled, pressing a kiss to his cheek before sweeping past him, hips swaying.

-Harry sat down, face blank with numb type of shock, bringing his sandwich out methodically.
+Harry sat down, face blank with shock, bringing his sandwich out methodically.